Sign up to our Newsletter

 What not to write in your law school personal statements

-Personal statements are meant to humanize and add dimension to applicants!
-As such, it’s impossible for us to tell you exactly what to write about to capture your unique essence.
-But, we can tell you what NOT to write!
+Personal statements are meant to humanize and add dimension to applicants.
+We can’t tell you exactly what to write about, since it’s yours.
+But we can tell you what NOT to write!

 Here are some elements you should avoid in your personal statement: